nolanlawson/emoji-picker-element/README.md

 1. We don't need to keep the full emoji data in memory at all times.
 2. After the first load, there is no need to download, parse, and index the JSON file again, because it's already available in IndexedDB.
 3. If you want, you can even [load the IndexedDB data in a web worker](https://github.com/nolanlawson/emoji-picker-element/blob/ff86a42/test/adhoc/worker.js), keeping the main thread free from non-UI data processing.

-Note that because `emoji-picker-element` has a requirement on IndexedDB, it will not work in enviroments where IDB is unavailable, such as [Firefox private browsing](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542).
-See [issue #9](https://github.com/nolanlawson/emoji-picker-element/issues/9) for more details.

 ### Native emoji